Services

 Local History

-The library has a small local history and genealogy collection.
+The Library has a small local history and genealogy collection and a partial collection of Bacon Academy yearbooks.
+The Library owns the complete run (1950 to 1972) of the Colchester Citizen, but please note that the paper did not publish obituaries.
 Additional information may be obtained from the Connecticut State Library, Capitol Avenue, Hartford, CT; The Godfrey Library, Newfield Street, Middletown, CT; or the Connecticut Historical Society, Elizabeth Street, Hartford, CT.

 Friends of the Library

-The Friends of the Cragin Memorial Library meet on the second Thursday of each month at 6:30 pm in the Libary.
-Goals are to promote awareness and enhance usage of the Library by raising funds for programs, materials, equipment and services not included in the regular Library budget.
+Friends of Cragin Memorial Library meet on the second Thursday of each month at 5:30 pm in the Library.
+Goals are to promote awareness and enhance usage of the Library by raising funds for programs, materials, equipment, and services not included in the regular Library budget.
 You are invited to join the Friends at any time by requesting information at the Check Out Desks.

 Patrons with Special Needs

-Colchester residents who are homebound or who have physical disabilities may request special services by phone, including access to the Connecticut Library for the Blind and Physically Handicapped.
-A collection of Large Print books is available.
-A print magnifier is available for use in the library or can be borrowed.
-Area convalescent homes, day care providers and teachers may make special lending arrangements.
+Homebound Colchester residents may request services by phone, including access to the Connecticut Library for Accessible Books.
+In addition to a collection of Large Print books, a print magnifier is available for use in the library.
+Area convalescent homes, childcare providers, nursery schools and teachers may make special lending arrangements.

 Access

 The Library staff does not restrict access to materials on the basis of the age of the borrower.
-Parents or other caregivers are requested to supervise children in their selection of print and non-print materials.
-Parents of minors need to read and sign the library's Internet policy before their children use library workstations.
+Parents or other caregivers are requested to supervise children in their selection of library materials.

 Meeting Rooms